-Instruction (2021-22)
+Instruction (from 2021-22 to the 2023-2024 school year)

-- All in-person students will attend school five days a week. - ➤ All students accepted in the Virtual Virginia will follow the schedule provided by Virtual Virginia, using the Canvas platform to participate in synchronous instruction.
-Virtual students will remain students of our school division and will be held accountable for attendance and participation in state assessments. - All students will be issued a computer to support instruction.
-A Kajeet hotspot may be provided to each family as needed.
-This will allow students to access online resources at home as well as at school. - ➤ Teachers revised pacing guides for 2021-22 based on vertical alignment conversations with the previous grade level to address learning gaps. - > Students will be assessed at the beginning of the year to identify academic needs. - Formative assessments will be used throughout the year to monitor students' growth and modify instructional supports as needed. - > Teachers will differentiate instruction and utilize technology to provide blended instructional delivery to meet the individualized needs of the students. - > Teachers will participate in PLCs where student data, pacing, lesson planning and instructional best practices will be discussed. - > Students with disabilities will continue to receive services and accommodations based on their IEP or 504. - Teachers will continue to communicate regularly with parents on the progress of their child.
-This will continue during the 22-23 school year offering full-time, in-pereson learning.
+- > Teaching and learning is in-person students will attend school five days a week. - A Kajeet hotspot may be provided to each family as needed.
+This will allow students to access online resources at home as well as at school. - > Students will be assessed at the beginning of the year to identify academic needs. - Formative assessments will be used throughout the year to monitor students' growth and modify instructional supports as needed. - > Teachers will differentiate instruction and utilize technology to provide blended instructional delivery to meet the individualized needs of the students. - > Teachers will participate in PLCs where student data, pacing, lesson planning and instructional best practices will be discussed. - > Students with disabilities will continue to receive services and accommodations based on their IEP or 504. - > Teachers will continue to communicate regularly with parents on the progress of their child.

+This will continue during the 23-24 school year offering full-time, in-pereson learning.